enifmada/EMSel/figures/gb_dataset/README.md

 2. Follow all instructions in the [extract_vcfs/](extract_vcfs/) subfolder.
 You should now have 44 .vcf files labelled capture_only_c{chr} and capture_SG_c{chr} for chr = (1,2,...,22) (the cX and cY files can be ignored from this point forward), as well as several additional .table files, in the extract_vcfs/extracted subfolder.
 In addition, step 4 of this process will have created Figures S.12-S.13.
 3. Move the contents of the `extract_vcfs/extracted` subfolder to the `data` subfolder created in step 1.
 4. Run `python SLURM_Ne_final.py` with `EM_dir = Path('EM/Ne')`, `data_dir = Path('data')`, and `genodata_type = "capture_only"` at the beginning of the script.
 Modify other parameters to your liking.
 This should produce 462 jobs to submit to the cluster, corresponding to running a grid of 21 Ne values on each of the 22 autosomes.
 Then run `sh meta_gb_EM.sh` to submit the jobs to the cluster.
-5. Run `python interpolate_Ne_grid.py` to get a value of Ne estimated from the dataset.
+5. Run `python combine_split_runs.py` with `EM_dir = 'EM/Ne'` at the beginning of the script, then run `python interpolate_Ne_grid.py` to get a value of Ne estimated from the dataset.
 You should get a value of 12202.
 Now that the value of Ne has been estimated, we can run the full EM-HMM procedure:
 6. Run `python SLURM_example.py` with `EM_dir = Path('EM')`, `data_dir = Path('data')`, and `genodata_type = "capture_only"` at the beginning of the script.
 Modify the other parameters to your liking.
 This should produce 110 jobs to submit to the cluster.
 Then, run `sh meta_gb_EM.sh` to submit the jobs to the cluster.
 Alternatively, for each created VCF whose filename contains `capture_only`, run EMSel via the command `emsel data/{file_name}.vcf EM/GB_v54.1_capture_only_c{chr}_EM --time_before_present --info_file data/GB_v54.1_capture_only_inds.table --info_cols Genetic_ID Date_mean -ytg 28.1 --save_csv --full_output`.
 Step 7 assumes that you have 22 files in `EM` that are named `GB_v54.1_capture_only_c{chr}_EM.pkl` for chr = (1,2,...,22).
 7. Run `python combine_split_runs.py`, with `EM_dir = "EM"` at the beginning of the script.
 8. Set the following parameters at the beginning of the script `aggregate_data.py` and run it using `python aggregate_data.py`: